RenjieWei/Object-Recognition-in-Images-with-Convolutional-Neural-Network-on-CIFAR10/README.md

 # Object-Recognition-in-Images-with-Convolutional-Neural-Network-on-CIFAR10
-Implement and train a deep convolution network on the GPU with PyTorch for the CIFAR10 dataset
+#### Implement and train a deep convolution network on the GPU with PyTorch for the CIFAR10 dataset

+Train a deep convolution network on a GPU with PyTorch for the CIFAR10 dataset.
+The convolution network uses (A) dropout, (B) trained with ADAM, and (C) data augmentation.